-Franchising may be covered by the broad definition of technology transfer contained some domestic legislations.
+Franchising may be covered by the broad definition of technology transfer contained in some domestic legislations.
 If the technology transfer legislation is found to apply to the franchise agreement concerned, the latter may have to be approved by the local authorities responsible for contracts for the transfer of technology and registered in the appropriate register.
-In this context the recent European Regulation on technology transfer agreements should be noted.
-Adopted on 31 January 1996, it
+In this context the recent European Regulation on technology transfer agreements should be noted.12 Adopted on 27 April 2004, it replaced the existing regulation on technology transfer agreements.13